fastify/avvio/README.md

 1. If no parameter is given to the callback and there is an error, that error will be passed to the next error handler.
 2. If one parameter is given to the callback, that parameter will be the `error` object.
 3. If two parameters are given to the callback, the first will be the `error` object, the second will be the `done` callback.
-4. If three parameters are given to the callback, the first will be the `error` object, the second will be the top level `context` and the third the `done` callback.
+4. If three parameters are given to the callback, the first will be the `error` object, the second will be the top-level `context`, and the third the `done` callback.

 In the "no parameter" and "one parameter" variants, the callback can return a `Promise`.